 The dream of packing it all in and taking off in a van is increasingly becoming a reality for many people around the world.
 In fact, search #vanlife on Instagram and you’ll get over 2 million results.
 It seems that wanderlust is now taking over the need to be in a stable, steady 9-5 with a “secure” future.
-But, living off the grid comes with its own set of challenges and can often be a lot tougher than it looks on social media.
+But, living off the grid (check out caravan solar panels here) comes with its own set of challenges and can often be a lot tougher than it looks on social media.

 So, whether you are planning on being a digital nomad, or you want to use your van time to learn new skills, there are a few things worth knowing before you hit the road.

 Get a Good Van for a Good Van Life

 Obviously, the first step in any van life journey starts with actually getting a van.
 This might seem simple enough, but this is the most important step in the whole journey – get it wrong and you could end up with a seriously expensive problem on your hands.
 The type of van you will need will depend on the type of journey you are going on and how you plan to spend your time.
 Rather than choosing a van based on its Instagramability, research which options are best for you and your trip and choose one accordingly.

 Know your Van

 There is nothing worse than approaching a bridge not knowing whether you are going to fit underneath it until it’s too late.
 Get your van weighed and measure it from top to bottom so that you know whether it will fit into tight spaces or on ferries.
 Certain countries have restrictions on van weights and driving licenses so it’s worth knowing these details before you arrive to avoid being over the limit.

 Travelling in a van means having extremely limited space.
 Don’t fill it with things you don’t need!
 A good rule of thumb is that if you haven’t used it before setting off then you won’t need it.
 Only bring the essentials, especially ones that have more than one use.
 Don’t bring wine glasses for example, when you can just use coffee mugs.